nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ### httpServer

-The http server is the base for the `coreHttpApi` module.
-It opens an express http server where modules can register endpoints.
+The http server is the base for the `coreHttpApi` Module.
+It opens an express http server where Modules can register endpoints.

 #### Configuration